by Michael Pollan

 Hubbard's approach was a "top down" one; he introduced LSD to leaders of business, parliament and heads of the church.
 By introducing the social elite to LSD, he believed he could change the course of human history.
 Hubbard's meeting with Osborne lead to a change in the course of psychedelic research.
 Hubbard convinced Osborne that a mystical experience caused by a single high dose of LSD could be used therapeutically and that the experience was more important than the chemical.
 He changed the treatment room from a sterile white room, to one adorned with mystical images.

-Hubbard travelled across the US and Canada spreading the word of LSD and opening treatment centers for alcoholism.
-He believe these endeavours should be not-for-profit, which put him at odds with professional treatment centers which were charging upwards of $500 per session for treatment.
+Hubbard traveled across the US and Canada spreading the word of LSD and opening treatment centers for alcoholism.
+He believed these endeavors should be not-for-profit, which put him at odds with professional treatment centers which were charging upwards of $500 per session for treatment.
 Hubbard began to drain his own fortune spreading the word.

 Hubbard became friends with Aldous Huxley and his wife in 1955, which put Huxley's mescaline trip in the shade.
 Hubbard and Huxley both shifted their vision of LSD from treating individual mental illness to treating the illness of the world.
 Both found the scientific method limiting, and in 1955 Hubbard sought to escape the scientific straitjacket and formalize his network of psychedelic researchers by establishing the Commission for the Study of Creative Imagination, consisting of Osmond, Abram Hoffer, Huxley and Sidney Cohen, as well as a half dozen other psychedelic researchers, a philosopher, Gerald Heard and a UN official.
 It's not clear if this group ever did anything, but its existence signaled a deepening fissure between the medial and spiritual approach to psychedelics.